patooworld/PWCloud/Microsoft-Ignite-lab.md

 9. Set Chart Type as **horizontalBar** and Data Direction to **Vertical**
 9. Click **Create Insight**.
 10. Edit name as 'DB Space'
-11. Edit queryfile as 'C:\Users\LabUser\\.sqlops\sample.sql'
+11. Select the whole JSON snippet and **Copy** all of it.
 12. Click bottom-left gear icon, then **Settings**
-13. Under **User Settings**, find the last ']'.
-Add a comma and new line, then copy and paste your insight widget:
+13. Under **User Settings** on the right, find the **second** to last '}'.
+Add a comma and new line, then copy and paste your insight widget.:
     ```json
-    "dashboard.database.widgets": [
+    "server.database.widgets": [
         {
-            "name": "Table Spaces",
+            "name": "DB Space",
             "gridItemConfig": {
                 "sizex": 2,
                 "sizey": 1